top of page

 Vox Vera's methodology draws from professional performance craft, voice science, and decades of high-stakes legal, academic, and executive communication experience.
 This foundation brings together intellectual rigor and embodied practice in a way that serves academic environments naturally.

-How We Work with Academics
+How We Work with Academics, Authors & Public Intellectuals

 Engagements are shaped around each individual and institution.
 Common areas of focus include: